IN THIS BLOG:

 - What insurance should landlords carry on their rental properties?

 - What if I am renting my primary residence?

-As a rental property owner, it’s imperative you have proper insurance in place to protect you and your assets.
-The two types of insurance coverage you need are a Landlord’s Policy and an Umbrella Policy.
-This blog gives a brief overview of the provided coverage in each and explains why they're vital for landlords to have.
+As a rental property owner, it is imperative you have proper insurance in place to protect you and your assets.
+There are two types of insurance you need as a landlord:

-b.
-Is there a lapse in coverage if the property sits vacant and if so, what's the timeframe?
-This is important to know as some policies terminate if the property sits vacant for too long.
+- Is there a lapse in coverage if the property sits vacant?
+If so, what is the timeframe?
+This is important to know as some policies terminate if the rental remains vacant for a certain period of time.

-- Umbrella Policies offer protection to investors when faced with worst-case scenarios.
-If you as a landlord find yourself dealing with a claim that exceeds your landlord’s policy, the umbrella policy kicks in to cover the excess dollar amount.
-We recommend a $2 million policy, but at the very minimum a $500,000 policy.
-While all investors hope they never need it, this additional coverage can be a saving grace if they ever find themselves in an emergency situation.
+2. UMBRELLA POLICY: Umbrella Policies offer protection to investors in worst-case scenarios.
+For claims exceeding your landlord’s policy, the umbrella policy covers the excess dollar amount.
+We recommend a $2 million policy (bare minimum $500,000 policy).
+This additional coverage can be a saving grace if you ever find yourself in an emergency situation.